 14. Spend a day at Pompeii

 If you’ve taken the time to climb Mt.
-Vesuvius, you absolutely have to take a day trip to Pompeii – the ancient Roman city that was destroyed by an eruption from Mt.
+Vesuvius, you must take a day trip to Pompeii – the ancient Roman city destroyed by an eruption from Mt.
 Vesuvius in 79AD.
-The Roman ruins, some of which have been partially restored, make for a fascinating and haunting day out.
+Some partially restored Roman ruins make for a fascinating and haunting day out.

 With several options for transportation to Pompeii, including guided tours and trains, it’s a doable journey from Rome.
 For those looking for a more guided experience, there are plenty of tours available from both Rome and Naples.

 Alternatively, those who prefer a DIY adventure can easily arrange a cheap and easy train trip to Pompeii.
-All in all, a day trip to Pompeii is a must-do for anyone interested in history and the ancient world.
+A day trip to Pompeii is a must-do for anyone interested in history and the ancient world.

 15. Admire the Cloister of San Francesco